Published July 6, 2026 · Facts last verified July 6, 2026

 | Privacy mechanism | Anonymizing proxy: IP and identity stripped before prompts reach model providers | Hardware-secured inference; no server-side chat storage (history in your browser) | Zero-access encryption: stored chats are ciphertext even Proton cannot read |

-| Account required | No | Optional (free tier); account for paid | Yes (Proton account) |
+| Account required | No | Optional (free tier); account for paid | No for a limited guest chat; account needed for saved, encrypted history |

 | Models | Mid-size commercial + open models (GPT-5.4 mini/nano, Claude 4.5 Haiku, Mistral Small, gpt-oss, Gemma); bigger models on paid DuckDuckGo plans | Open-weight catalog (Llama-family, DeepSeek, GLM and others), uncensored | Open-weight models run on Proton's own European servers |

-| Who runs inference | The upstream model providers (anonymized, no-training agreements, 30-day max retention) | Venice's hardware-secured infrastructure | Proton's own infrastructure (Switzerland/EU) |
+| Who runs inference | The upstream model providers (anonymized, no-training agreements; zero-retention terms, with short caching and abuse/legal exceptions) | Depends on the privacy mode: Venice's own infrastructure for Private/TEE/E2EE, third-party providers under Anonymous | Proton's own infrastructure (Switzerland/EU) |

 | Training on your chats | No (contractual) | No (architectural) | No (architectural + policy) |